E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 \subsubsection{\textbf{Abstractive Summarization}}

 Given a long document, the abstractive summarization (\textsc{AbsSum}) aims to convert it into a short and adequate summary in the same language.
 For this task, we employ three widely-used summarization datasets, \ie CNN/DM\footnote{\url{https://huggingface.co/datasets/cnn_dailymail}}, XSum and SAMSum\footnote{\url{https://github.com/Junpliu/ConDigSum}}.
 The CNN/DM~\cite{hermann2015teaching} and XSum~\cite{narayan2018don} contain 287K and 204K document-summary pairs respectively, while the SAMSum~\cite{liu2021topic} consists of 14K dialogue-summary pairs for training.
-We follow~\citet{Ott:19, rothe2020leveraging} to preprocess the data.
+We follow the prior studies~\cite{Ott:19, rothe2020leveraging,zhong2022improving} to preprocess the data.
 During testing, for the CNN/DM, the minimum and maximum lengths were respectively set to 55 and 140, which were tuned on the development data.
 Similarly, we empirically set the minimum/maximum length of XSum and SAMSum as 10/60 and 5/100, respectively.
-We also follow ~\citet{Paulus:18} to disallow repeating the same trigram.
 Notably, the target summaries are closely related to source documents in CNN/DM, while the target summaries in XSum are more abstractive.
-Following the recent works, we report evaluation results in terms of the standard ROUGE metric~\cite{Lin:04}, i.e., Rouge-1, Rouge-2 and Rouge-L, respectively.
+Following the recent works, we report evaluation results in terms of the standard ROUGE metric, \textit{i.e.}, Rouge-1, Rouge-2 and Rouge-L, respectively.